openquantumhardware/qick/docs/source/firmware/readouts/mr_buffer_et.rst

 small on-chip capture buffer that taps a readout's *undecimated* data stream -- the downconverted but not-yet-decimated samples, straight out of the digital mixer, before the readout's FIR/decimate-by-N stage.
-This is in contrast to :doc:`/avg_buffer`'s raw buffer and the DDR4 buffer (``axis_buffer_ddr_v1``), which both see the *decimated* stream.
+This is in contrast to :doc:`avg_buffer`'s raw buffer and the DDR4 buffer (``axis_buffer_ddr_v1``), which both see the *decimated* stream.
 Because it sits upstream of decimation, ``mr_buffer_et`` sees the full ADC-rate signal (useful for looking at spurs, noise, or transient/settling behavior that